Last updated: July 11, 2025

 Manufacturer and importer

-The law aligns with FCTC Art.
+To align with FCTC Art.
 10 and the FCTC Arts.
-9 & 10 Partial Guidelines in that it imposes sanctions for disclosure violations.
-However, to more fully align, penalties should increase with repeat violations, and license suspension and cancellation should also be considered as penalties.
+9 & 10 Partial Guidelines, the law should specify sanctions for disclosure violations, including increased penalties for repeat violations and sanctions such as license suspension and cancellation.